 - System accounts are used for running operating system components and owning related files.

 Privileged accounts are the keys to your IT kingdom, since they can be used to access a sensitive server, adjust permissions, make backdoor accounts, or change or delete critical data.

 What are Privileged Access Management solutions?

 PAM tools help organizations provide secure privileged access to critical assets and meet compliance requirements by managing and monitoring privileged accounts and access.

 PAM tools and software typically provide the following features:

 • An access manager that stores permissions and privileged user information

 • A password vault that stores secured, privileged passwords

 • Session tracking once privileged access is granted

-• Dynamic authorisation abilities.
+• Dynamic authorization abilities.
 For example, only granting access for specific periods of time

 • Automated provisioning and de-provisioning to reduce insider threats